JoernBerkefeld/SFMC-Cookbook/README.md

 -   [x] [HowTo deal with AMPscript](ampscript)
 -   [ ] **TODO**: HowTo deal with Guided Template Language

+The guides are by no means finished and are to be considered work in progress.
+I will add more rules & advice over time.

 ## Notes

 ### Thanks